 Erin Broadhurst, clinician

-- Session 3: Web Resources, Administrative Tools, Blended Learning, and What's New.
-This class will introduce you to many online resources to organize and administer your classroom, and explore some sample "blended learning" lessons to integrate 21st century technology with our 17th century equipment.
+This session will introduce you to many online resources for the organization and administration of your classroom (such as ensemble-specific seating charts and interactive response platforms), and will explore some sample "blended learning" lessons to integrate 21st century technology with our 17th century equipment.
 In addition, we will explore any new resources that have arrived on the scene in the last 12–24 months.
 Participants will be encouraged to share the tools that work best for them.